idanberger22/Airbnb-frontend/README.md

 * In the "host dashboard" page, any user who own a stay may view his/her guests reservations as well as interesting statistics like total income or average stay rating.
 * When a guest reserve a stay, the host gets a real time notification.
 * In order to enjoy the full experience, please sign up or simply click on the "demo user" button in the login section.
-Link to a running version on heroku : https://staybnb-app.herokuapp.com/#/home
-Link to the backend repository : https://github.com/yukellner/Airbnb-backend.git
+Link to a running version on render : https://staybnb.onrender.com/ Link to the backend repository : https://github.com/yukellner/Airbnb-backend.git

 ## Tech Stack